-< Is it emotionally more challenging to work with pound dogs than with dogs who have been bred specifically for biomedical research?0172 > research purposes.
+It is a lot more difficult for me to work with pound dogs, such as a Golden Retriever or a Labrador, than with the dogs who have been bred for research purposes.
 I know that the dogs from the pound were companion animals at some point.
 They exhibit many signs of a companion animal: knowing how to sit and give paw, wanting to play fetch with a toy, or just craving human attention.
 I can offer these pound animals, who have abruptly been turned into so-called research animals, some comfort by trying to recreate a home environment, as much as I can, while they are here.
 Because of my experience as a dog owner, it's easier for me to provide enrichment to ex-companion dogs than to purpose-bred dogs who are more aloof, although some do play.